bearz-io/js-testing/npm/README.md

 ## Overview

-An adapter for the builtin Deno, Bun, and NodeJs testing frameworks which is useful for library authors that are targeting multiple runtimes.
+An adapter for the builtin Deno, Bun, and NodeJs testing frameworks which is useful for library authors that are targeting multiple JavaScript runtimes.

-The aim is provide a standard subset to run tests against all 3 runtimes rather than implement all features and test styles until node:test is available in all three testing runtimes.
+The librar provides a standard subset to run tests against all 3 runtimes rather than implement all features and test styles until node:test is available in all three testing runtimes.

 ![logo](https://raw.githubusercontent.com/bearz-io/js/refs/heads/main/eng/assets/bearz.io.png)